 Originally from Chicago, harpist Stephanie Gustafson now resides in Houston, where she is an active performer, educator, and writer.
 An experienced orchestral musician, she has been Principal Harpist with the Baton Rouge Symphony Orchestra since August 2015 and is a regular guest of the Houston Symphony and Louisiana Philharmonic Orchestra in New Orleans.
 She has also worked with the Austin Symphony, the Corpus Christi Symphony Orchestra, and the El Paso Symphony and Opera.
-Prior to her move to Houston, Ms. Gustafson lived in Washington DC where she held the position of Principal Harpist with the Annapolis Symphony.
-Outside of the United States, she has performed with orchestras on stages all over Europe and South America.
+Prior to her move to Houston, Stephanie lived in Washington DC where she held the position of Principal Harpist with the Annapolis Symphony.
+Outside of the United States, she has performed with orchestras on stages in Europe and South America.
 In 2013, she worked with Maestro Kurt Nagano and the National Orchestra of Sweden before spending the 2013-2014 season as Acting Principal Harpist of the Orquesta Filarmónica de Santiago, performing numerous symphonies, ballets, and operas at the historic Teatro Municipal de Chile and other venues throughout Santiago.